-Dynamics CRM data migration projects aren’t easy for many companies because they are nervous — with good reason — about the security and integrity of their data.
+Dynamics 365 data migration projects aren’t easy for many organizations because they are nervous — with good reason — about the security and integrity of their data.
+This is always a significant part of the conversation with have with association partners as we prepare to move them to a new AMS platform.

 But it’s not just scary to get all the data moved over securely.
-Dynamics CRM data migrations from on-premises CRM solutions to cloud-based CRM systems like Dynamics 365 can be very complex.
+Data migrations from on-premises CRM solutions to cloud-based CRM systems like Microsoft Dynamics 365 can be very complex.

-In this post I’ll touch on the most common mistakes companies make with these kinds of projects (spoiler alert: it’s almost always about how you deal with old data).
+In this post I’ll touch on the most common mistakes teams make with Dynamics 365 data migration projects (spoiler alert: it’s almost always about how you deal with old data).

 If you’d like a little more on the challenges and opportunities that come with migrating, check out this 10-minute interview on PartnerTalks with Microsoft MVP Rick McCutcheon.
 Rick talks with Cobalt CEO Russ Inman about some of the priorities you should be working through in this transition.